Construction brings weekend closure on westbound I-94 in St. Paul

-Drivers on westbound Interstate 94 in downtown St. Paul will be put on detour this weekend as the Minnesota Department of Transportation removes ornamental railing from the 12th Street bridge.
+Drivers on westbound Interstate 94 in downtown St. Paul will encounter a detour this weekend as the Minnesota Department of Transportation removes ornamental railing from the 12th Street bridge.

 The work is part of a larger project that has both directions of the freeway reduced to two lanes between St. Peter Street and Western Avenue.
 Lane reductions will be in place until early November.

-Drivers in Richfield will catch a break as a planned closure of eastbound Crosstown between I-35W and Cedar Avenue has been called off due to the threat of rain, said spokesman David Aeikens.
+Drivers in Richfield will catch a break as a planned closure of eastbound Crosstown Hwy.
+62 between Interstate 35W and Cedar Avenue has been called off due to the threat of rain, said MnDOT spokesman David Aeikens.

 The closure has been rescheduled for Aug.
 13-16.
 Westbound lanes will be closed Aug.
 20-23 and 27-30.